Systolic geometry of translation surfaces: Systole lengths of origami surfaces

 \section{Systole lengths of origami surfaces}

-A crucial role in the understanding of translation surfaces is played by flat surfaces called {\em origamis} or {\em square-tiled surfaces}, see e.g. \cite{W-Sch} for a more elaborate introduction.
-These lie dense in the space of translation surfaces.
-They are defined by gluing finitely many copies of the Euclidean unit squares together along the upper and lower or the right and left edges.
+A crucial role in the understanding of translation surfaces is played by \textit{origamis} or \textit{square-tiled surfaces} (cf. e.g. \cite{dgzz}, \cite{gm}, \cite{hs}, \cite{HL}, \cite{mmy}, \cite{myz}).
+We briefly summarize some relevant facts about origamis which are needed for this article.
+You can find a more elaborate introduction in \cite{W-Sch}.
+Origamis are translation surfaces defined by gluing together finitely many copies of Euclidean unit squares along the upper and lower or the right and left edges.
 An origami $O$ is the collection of the corresponding gluing data.
 It is entirely determined by two permutations $\sigma_a$ and $\sigma_b$ in $S_d$, where $d$ is the number of squares, $\sigma_a$ describes the horizontal gluings and $\sigma_b$ describes the vertical gluings.
 More precisely we label the squares by $1$, \ldots, $d$.
 The right edge of the square with label $i$ is glued by a translation with the left edge of the square with label $\sigma_a(i)$.
 Similarly, the upper edge of the square with label $i$ is glued by a translation with the lower edge of the square with label $\sigma_b(i)$.
-The resulting surface $S$ is then tessellated by squares and naturally carries a translation structure (see \textbf{Figure \ref{fig:ori_graph}}).
-A more detailed explanation of how to describe origamis in different combinatorial ways can be found in \cite[Section 2]{sci1}.
-The group $\SL(2,\ZZ)$ acts on the set of origamis: For $A \in SL(2,\ZZ)$ and an origami $O$ we apply the affine map $z \mapsto Az$ to each square of $O$ (see \cite[Section 2.2]{We}).
+Renumbering the squares leads to simultaneous conjugation of the pair $(\sigma_a,\sigma_b)$.
+The resulting surface $S$ is then tessellated by squares and naturally carries a translation structure (see \textit{Figure \ref{fig:ori_graph}}).
+A more detailed explanation of how to describe origamis in different combinatorial ways can be found in Section 2 of \cite{sci1}.
+The group $\SL(2,\ZZ)$ acts on the set of origamis: For $A \in \SL(2,\ZZ)$ and an origami $O$ we apply the affine map $z \mapsto Az$ to each square of $O$ (see \cite{We}, Section 2.2).
 We denote the corresponding translation surface by $A\cdot S$.
-Observe that the geodesics in a direction $v$ on $S$ become geodesics in the direction $A\cdot v$ on $A\cdot S$. \\
+The surface $A\cdot S$ is again an origami also denoted by $A\cdot O$, and we can determine the gluing permutations $\tilde{\sigma}_a$ and $\tilde{\sigma}_b$ of $A\cdot S$ in terms of $A$, $\sigma_a$ and $\sigma_b$ (cf. \cite{sw}, Section 2).
+Observe furthermore that the geodesics in a direction $v$ on $S$ become geodesics in the direction $A\cdot v$ on $A\cdot S$.
+In Lemma~\ref{sings} below we carry out the action of a system of generators of $\SL(2,\ZZ)$ fitted to the purposes of this article.\\

-Let from now on $S$ be a translation surface, let $\sy(S)$ be the length of its systoles and let $p_1 ,\ldots, p_m$ be its singularities.
-One crucial ingredient in the study of the systoles of $S$ is the fact that the systoles are concatenations of saddle connections.
-Therefore, we consider the graph $\Gamma$ of saddle connections.

-\begin{defi} The \emph{graph $\Gamma$ of saddle connections} is the graph whose vertices are singularities.
-It has an edge between two vertices for each saddle connection which connects the two corresponding singularities. $\Gamma$ becomes a weighted graph by assigning to each edge the length of the corresponding saddle connection. \end{defi}